 The ideal time to begin orthodontic treatment is around the age of 7.
 Parents may wonder why treatment should begin when a child still has baby teeth, but at this age, an orthodontist can determine quite a lot of information, including whether potential issues may develop in the future.
-But just because your child sees an orthodontist at the age of 7, that doesn’t mean treatment will begin right away, or even at all.
+But just because your child sees an orthodontist at the age of 7, that doesn’t mean the treatment will begin right away, or even at all.

 At your child’s first orthodontic consultation, the orthodontist will perform a physical examination of the child’s mouth, as well as take X-rays and digital images.
 These will combine to give the orthodontist a complete picture of what is happening in the mouth currently, as well as what is lurking below the surface of the gums.

-Your orthodontist will be able to identify any issues in the growth pattern of the jaws, as well as issues with how teeth may be falling out or erupting.
+Your Peabody orthodontist will be able to identify any issues in the growth pattern of the jaws, as well as issues with how teeth may be falling out or erupting.
 If issues are present, your child may benefit from early interventive treatment to lessen the severity of future treatment.

 If Dr. Pavlo identifies any issues at the first consultation, a treatment plan will be created to address the issue(s) and to begin treatment at the time it will have the most positive impact on the child’s smile.
 Beginning treatment early allows Dr. Pavlo to guide the growth of the haw, making it much easier to direct the eruption of permanent teeth and making the straightening piece of treatment much easier.